 The nominating party shall complete, in its entirety, an official Letter of Application for a Mineral Lease on State or State Agency Lands or Water Bottoms using the official form published by the Office of Mineral Resources.
 LSA-R.S.
 30:125.
-The official form is available online at http://dnr.louisiana.gov/min/forms.asp.
-Provide one (1) completed originally signed paper copy.
-An electronic copy is not required.
+The official form is available online at: